junqing-zhang/junqing-zhang.github.io/_posts/2019-05-15-blog-post-building-a-website.md

   - Resources
 ---

+This page provides some resource and my own experience for building a personal website.

 Everyone has different requirements on building a website.
 The factors include the theme, webpage layout, ad free, user friendliness, widgets, etc. On my first attempt, I used WordPress to build my personal website.
 It worked really well until one day I noticed there is advertisement at the bottom of each page.
-If you would like ad free, you have to pay a small amount of fee monthly to upgrade from xx to xx.
+If you would like ad free, you have to pay a small amount of fee monthly to upgrade ([https://wordpress.com/pricing/](https://wordpress.com/pricing/)).
 Therefore, I decided to switch to another platform which will allow me to enjoy all the benefits, in particular ad free, without paying.
 After a survey of the platforms, I finally chose github pages.

-This page provides some resource and my own experience for building a personal website.
+# Platforms
 There are different (and many) hosts available for your to build a personal website for free.
 Some popular ones are listed as below.
 * WordPress
 * Weebly
 * Google Sites
 * Github Pages

+# Github Pages
 Some popular themes for github pages:
 * minimal-mistakes: [https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/](https://mmistakes.github.io/minimal-mistakes/docs/quick-start-guide/)
 * [https://academicpages.github.io/](https://academicpages.github.io/)